charlzg1/DBBB/README.md

 If you wish to change the polling interval change this setting on line 19

 There are multiple message configurations these can all be located in [message configurations](MessageConfigurations/Configurations.md)

+*known issue- Names with Non UTF-8 Charicters wont be posted due to them characters